Applying for Financial Aid

 - The Financial Aid Office will contact you via mail IF additional information is required after your FAFSA is received.

 - Note: If additional information is requested, your financial aid cannot be determined until that information is received and processed.
 Therefore, please submit any required information as soon as possible.

 3. You must be accepted into an eligible certificate or degree program prior to being awarded financial aid.
 You should receive an award letter which lists your estimated financial aid approximately three-four weeks after you are accepted into an eligible certificate or degree program AND your SAR information is received at WMCC.

 - If you complete your FAFSA before mid April, you will not receive your award letter until the end of May or three-four weeks after you have submitted all required documentation.

 - If you are awarded student loans as part of your financial aid package, go to https://studentloans.gov/ to complete your Loan Entrance Counseling and your Master Promissory Note (MPN).
 To sign your loan application, you will need your FSA ID.

 - Once you receive the award letter please accept/decline by signing and returning the award letter to the Financial Aid Office.
 You can also accept/decline your award online through the Student Information System (SIS).
 Instructions are included with your award letter.

 Additional Notes of Interest:

-Financial Aid refunds are usually not available until approximately 45 days into the semester.
+Financial Aid refunds from excess loan funds or grants are typically not available until approximately 45 days into the semester.